 Other farmers markets, including those in New Harmony, Princeton, Vincennes and others, can be found at http://www.farmersmarketonline.com/.

-Also, my family enjoys various “pick your own” farms.
-We like picking blueberries and strawberries.
-You can find area “you pick” farms at http://www.pickyourown.org/IN.htm.
+You can also find area “you pick” farms at http://www.pickyourown.org/IN.htm.
 Many local orchards and family farms have retail farm markets as well—another great place to buy local foods that were just harvested!

 This is also a great time to explore new ways to prepare and cook your favorite vegetables.